 Free Movement within the EU

-As a member of the European Union (EU), Portugal grants its passport holders the privilege of free movement within the EU member states.
+As a member of the European Union (EU), Portugal passport grants its holders the privilege of free movement within the EU member states.

 Live and Work in Any EU Country

-With a passport, you have the right to reside and seek employment in any EU nation.
+With a Portugal passport, you have the right to reside and seek employment in any EU nation.
 This opens up a world of opportunities for career growth and exploration within the EU’s diverse job markets.

 Dual Citizenship